Fluency Disorders - Stuttering

 Upon completion of the course, students are expected to be able to:

-• Assess fluency disorders and stuttering
+• Use tools and methods for the assessment of fluency disorders and stuttering

 • Synthesize information from history and assessment and form hypotheses regarding differential diagnosis and prognosis